trendless/chtmlrelay/www/src/info.md

 <img class="banner" src="collage-top.png"/>

-## More information

-{{ config.mail_domain }} provides a low-maintenance, resource-efficient, interoperable, and end-to-end encrypted messaging relay for Canadians to use. `Chatmail` is effectively a standard email address that's optimized for verifiably secure instant messaging.
+{{ config.mail_domain }} provides a low-maintenance, resource-efficient, interoperable, and end-to-end encrypted messaging relay especially for Canadians to use.
+A `chatmail` account is a standard email address that's configured and optimized for verifiably secure instant messaging.

 ### Rate and storage limits